 COMP AI

-Article 36
+Article 36 (> applies to Art.
+1, 2 & 3) [Post 21 November 2018 shadows’ version (including comments by lawyers-linguists)]

 Relationship with the ESRB

 1. The Authority shall cooperate closely and on a regular basis with the ESRB.

 2. The Authority shall provide the ESRB with regular and timely information necessary for the achievement of its tasks.
 Any data necessary for the achievement of its tasks that are not in summary or aggregate form shall be provided, without delay, to the ESRB upon a reasoned request, as specified in Article 15 of Regulation (EU) No 1092/2010.
 The Authority, in cooperation with the ESRB, shall have in place adequate internal procedures for the transmission of confidential information, in particular information regarding individual financial institutions.